 Most medium to high value life insurance policies can be converted to a form which can be used to pay an individual who provides care for his or her husband or wife.
 Furthermore, this conversion can be structured in a way to preserve the option to receive Medicaid assistance in the future.
 Unfortunately, this process is complicated, and to understand how this works requires some background information.

 Life insurance policies can be sold prior to the policyholder passing away.
 The policyholder collects a percentage of the policy’s death benefit and a third party buyer takes over paying the monthly premiums and collects the full death benefit upon the former policyholder’s passing.
 This is referred to as a “life settlement.”
 A specific type of life settlement, sometimes called a “Medicaid life settlement,” utilizes a third party administrator to ensure the proceeds from the policy sale are only spent on providing care (thereby not violating Medicaid eligibility rules).
 The spouse who provides care forms a small business, a home care agency which serves one client, their spouse.
 The third party administrator pays the caregiving spouse from the proceeds of the life settlement.

-To be eligible, a policy must have a minimum face value of $50,000.
+To be eligible, typically a policy must have a minimum face value of $100,000.
 To learn more about this approach, read about Medicaid Life Settlements.